Administrative divisions of Madras Presidency

 The Madras Presidency was a province of British India comprising most of the present day Tamil Nadu and Andhra Pradesh along with a few districts and taluks of Karnataka, Kerala and Odisha.
 A few princely states, notably Ramnad and Pudukkottai also merged into the Presidency at some or the other time.
 The Presidency lasted till 1950, when it became the Madras State after India became a republic.
 In 1953, Telugu-speaking regions of the state split to form Andhra State.
 Subsequently, in 1956, Kannada- and Malayalam-speaking areas were merged with Mysore and Travancore-Cochin respectively.

 Administrative Zones of the Presidency

 The Districts of Madras Presidency were divided into five zones:

 The West Coast

 The districts of the Presidency along the Arabian Sea constituted the West Coast.
 They were mainly the coastal districts of present-day Kerala and Karnataka states.

 The Deccan

-These were also known as ceded districts since they were ceded to the British after the Anglo-Mysore War.
+These were also known as the "Ceded Districts" since they were ceded to the British after the Anglo-Mysore War.
 The present day district of Bellary in Karnataka and Anantpur, Kadapa and Kurnool districts of Andhra Pradesh came under this zone.